2012: Yavapai County Community Health Services

 • Provide safe dating and pregnancy prevention classes in the community and schools.

-•Provide free HIV Counseling and Testing at local events upon request.
+• Provide free HIV Counseling and Testing at local events upon request.

 • Arizona Living Well Program: a Chronic Disease Self-Management series of classes for anyone dealing with a chronic condition such as diabetes, arthritis, high blood pressure, chronic pain, anxiety, the Healthy Living Workshop can help you take charge of your life.
+You’ll get the support you need! please contact Virginia Rodriguez at 928-442-5480 for future workshops.

 The Environmental Health Unit protects public health by inspecting places such as schools, food stores, restaurants, swimming pools and motels.
 Throughout the year, they perform inspections on over 600 public places in the Verde Valley.
 By educating food workers about proper food handling and safe work environments, the Registered Sanitarians provide health code guidance for new, existing and remodeled food establishments.